CHAPTER THIRTY—CONDITIONS

 “Unless James himself was looking, when you canned his project…”

 Richard shook his head.
 “The pushback I received from the police has me thinking this is a deeper hole than it looks.
-And if local government has interests tied up in Empetrum, then who’s to say the federal government doesn’t as well?”
+It might not just be local government with interests tied up in Empetrum.”

 Eve tilted her head in concession.

-As soon as he entered the lab, his laptop piped up in its masculine monotone, “What did he say, Richard?”
+As soon as he entered the lab, his laptop piped up, “What did he say, Richard?”

 “He went for it,” Richard said.